-

 Frequently Asked Questions (FAQ)

-The entrance to the Monastery of Santa Catalina has a cost of S/45.00 per person, and the payment is made directly at the ticket office.
+Entrance to Santa Catalina Monastery costs S/ 45.00 per person and is paid directly at the ticket office.